-Their story is an example of an all too familiar scenario playing out among a growing number of Kiwi retirees: What to do as better health and longer lives result in more people outliving their income.
+Their story is an example of an all too familiar scenario playing out among a growing number of Kiwi retirees.
+Better health and longer lives are resulting in more people outliving their income.

 Because of this Hartmann says the CFFC is trying to get people planning for retirement earlier in their lives - and encourages a careful investigation of all options.

-A relatively new type of product in New Zealand – life income funds – gives New Zealanders the opportunity to have a regular tax-paid income from a lump sum investment, particularly in a world of low interest rates.
-Combining investment and insurance, the funds provide customers fixed fortnightly or four-weekly income for the rest of their lives.
+One suggestion is to invest in a life income fund.
+Life income funds are relatively new to New Zealand and give retirees regular income from a lump sum investment.
+Combining investment and insurance, the funds provide customers fixed fortnightly or four-weekly income, tax-paid, for the rest of their lives.

 But Hartmann says there are key questions people need to ask when considering or researching a fund of this nature.